 Many credit cards have high annual fees, transaction costs, cash balance fees, interest fees and international transaction charges.
 If you’re not careful, all the rewards you’re earning will disappear with the fees you’re paying.

-Make sure you’re aware of all the fees before signing up for a business credit card for new companies.
+Make sure you’re aware of all the fees before signing up for a business credit card offer for new companies.
 Sometimes, the fees are worth it if you’re getting good rewards.
 But it does depend on your use case: if you do many international transactions, you want to pick a credit card like Jeeves that doesn’t charge high international fees.
 If you know you need long-term credit, then make sure to pick a business credit card with low interest rates.

 As a startup, you’re probably growing quickly and your spending isn’t as predictable as it would be for other types of businesses.
 If you require certain features or want to increase your spending limit, you’ll want easy access to your credit card provider.
 Make sure to pick a credit card with fast and responsive customer support.